magfest/resource-mgmt-app/README.md

 See the [Security & Infrastructure](ROADMAP.md#security--infrastructure) section of the Roadmap for planned improvements.
 To report a vulnerability, see [SECURITY.md](SECURITY.md).

 ### Tools / Disclosures

-This project was developed with assistance from AI tools for both code and wording.
+This project was developed with assistance from AI coding tools (Claude Code, JetBrains AI, Gemini) and writing tools (Grammarly).
-For example:
-1. Claude Code, JetBrain "AI" Tools, and Gemini
-2. Grammerly was used for wordsmiting, and grammer..

 ## Contributing